Simprovised: Homer Live

 A Homer live segment was considered as early as 2007, as a potential promotion for The Simpsons Movie on The Tonight Show, but was ultimately decided against.
 After "Simprovised" episode writer John Frink proposed the idea for Homer to do "improv for real" at the end of the episode, the crew reassessed the quality of motion capture technology compared to 2007.
 Looking into how Fox Sports' on-air graphics division was handling live animation for the Cleatus mascot character led to Adobe Character Animator, a feature in Adobe After Effects being chosen for the live segment.
 As Adobe Character Animator was in a preview state at the time, a special version of the Preview 4 branch was made for use by the show.

 Dan Castellaneta handled the voiceover with the animation done via Adobe Character Animator, which allowed for real-time lip sync and keyboard triggered animation.
 Simpsons director David Silverman handled on-air animation control for the character, due to his experience on the show and establishing the rules on how Homer acts.
 Simpsons writers pre-screened questions used on-air and also answered questions as Homer on Facebook and Twitter parallel to Castellaneta's improvisation on the live broadcast.
 As a means of verifying the real-time nature of the show, then-recent events were worked into the segment, with Homer making jokes about Drake's appearance on Saturday Night Live on the East Coast feed and a fight during a Toronto Blue Jays vs Texas Rangers game on the West Coast feed.
 While the segment was repeated twice for the US television airing, the international feed used a pre-recorded segment.
-The international feed version is used for the episode on Disney Plus.